Can I Get a Debt Consolidation Mortgage or Loan?

 Debt consolidation is when you take out a single loan or mortgage your property to pay off multiple existing debts.
 These debts typically consist of unsecured facilities such as credit cards, store cards, overdrafts and personal loans.
 If not managed in the right way unsecured debt can build up and become unmanageable.

-Here are 2 common ways to consolidate debt:
+Here are two common ways to consolidate debt:

-• Further advance - if you own a home and have equity in it, you may be able to take out a further equity loan in the form of a further advance to consolidate your debts.
-This type of loan uses your home as collateral and the interest rates are often lower than those of unsecured loans.
-Keep in mind that using your home as collateral means you’re taking on the risk of losing it if you can't make the payments
+• Further advance - if you own a home and have equity in it, you may be able to take out a further equity loan to consolidate your debts in a form of a further advance.
+This type of loan uses your home as collateral, and the interest rates are often lower than those of unsecured loans.
+Keep in mind that using your home as collateral means the risk of losing it if you can't make the payments

-• Refinance - another option is a refinance to a new lender.
-This is where you replace your existing mortgage and raise additional funds to consolidate debt.
+• Refinance - another option is a refinance to a new lender, where you replace your existing mortgage, and raise additional funds to consolidate debt

 • Unsecured personal loan - you can apply for an unsecured personal loan to consolidate your debts.
 These loans are not tied to any collateral, such as a house or car.
 The interest rates on unsecured loans may be higher than secured loans, and the approval process may depend on your creditworthiness